 Local Governments Refocus Spend on Workforce and Technology

-Amid ongoing COVID-19 concerns, state and local governments saw new fiscal pressures around a remote workforce and technology needs according to Cherry Bekaert LLP’s 10th Annual Local Government Survey.
+Amid ongoing COVID-19 concerns, state and local governments saw new fiscal pressures around a remote workforce and technology needs according to Cherry Bekaert’s 10th Annual Local Government Survey.
 The survey is administered to state and local government finance and accounting professionals, reflecting on how they are responding, or planning to respond, to a wide range of issues from workforce and benefits, impacts on budgets, to the use of technology and the effects of COVID-19.

 The survey revealed shifts altering traditional governments’ workplace culture.
 More than 50% of survey respondents have telecommuted, and are likely to continue doing so for the next 12 months.
 Some entities will allow a hybrid work environment even after the pandemic is over, providing employees with greater flexibility.